SSWConsulting/SSW.Rules.Content/rules/brainstorming-agenda/rule.md

 ---
 type: rule
-title: Do you have a Brainstorming Day agenda?
+title: Pre event - Do you have a Brainstorming Day agenda?
 uri: brainstorming-agenda
 authors:
   - title: Adam Cogan